-The need to deliver transactions and events reliably between different computer systems have been identified for most process control computer systems.
-DECnet does not guarantee the delivery of messages at the application layer.
-The IQR router and IQR services provide this end to end delivery guarantee.
+The need to deliver transactions and events reliably between different computer systems has been identified for most process control computer systems.
+Neither TCP/IP or DECnet guarantee the delivery of messages at the application layer.
+The IQR router and IQR services provide this end-to-end delivery guarantee.
 The use of these two mechanisms provides the ability to deliver information from one computer system to another in applications where such guarantees are required (e.g. the CIM environment).
 Messages are not deleted or lost until the receiving process acknowledges the message.
 This can be thought of in a similar manner as a database "commit".